peter-peng-w/peter-peng-w.github.io/_pages/about.md

 Research Interests
 ======
-My research interests cover a variety of topics in machine learning, including explainable machine learning, graph neural network, natural language processing and reinforcement learning, with applications in information retrieval tasks such as explainable recommendation.
+My research interests cover a variety of topics in machine learning, including explainable machine learning, natural language processing and reinforcement learning, with applications in information retrieval tasks such as explainable recommendation.

 Publications
 ======